JanssenProject/jans/docs/admin/install/vm-install/vm-requirements.md

 ## Static IP Address Configuration

 Janssen Server must be deployed on a server or VM with static IP address.

-### Ubuntu

-Steps listed below show how to set up static IP address on an Ubuntu Server.

-#### Select the network interface
+This section describes steps required to set static IP for supported platforms.
+Commands and steps mentioned here might have changed at the time of use, if so please refer to respective OS documentation for most up-to-date steps to setup static IP.

+First, Select the network interface for which static IP needs to be set.
+On any Linux based OS platform, run command below:

 ```text
 ip link